Kaikōura: 20th century

 The population increased as a result of the extensive works required to build the railway in 1935.
 In December 1945, the Christchurch to Picton railway line was officially opened at Kaikōura.
 5,000 people came out to celebrate the occasion.
 The population fell slightly after the railway was completed.
 In 1962 the roll-on/roll-off car ferry between Wellington and Picton increased travel between the North and South Islands, bringing more visitors to Kaikōura.
 There was only one motel (with 40 beds) before 1962.

 Between 1945 and 1960, over-fishing led to a decline in the numbers of crayfish (spiny lobsters).
 By 1975, the decline in crayfish numbers had extended to other fish species.
 In 1975, 97 registered fishing vessels were operating out of Kaikōura.
 There are reports that between 1963 and 1964, 248 sperm whales in Kaikoura waters were killed during the last of the whaling activity in New Zealand.

 Kaikōura struggled economically during the 1970s.
 In 1975, there were 304 motel beds and a further 500 campground beds and hotel beds.
 The Marlborough Regional Development Council noted that there was investment in accommodation but not in tourist attractions at this time.
 The restructuring of the economy following the election of the Labour government in 1984 also affected Kaikōura adversely.
-Farm incomes dropped.
-Public sector employment was affected badly.
-There were 170 jobs lost in a town of 3,000.
+Farm incomes dropped and public sector employment was badly affected.
+170 jobs were lost in a town of 3,000.

 In 1985, a group of local Kaikōura people established a tourist centre and began promoting Kaikōura as a tourist destination.
-The focus at that stage was on the walking opportunities and the scenery.
+The focus at that stage was on walking opportunities and the scenery.
 Whale-watching was established as a tourist venture in Kaikōura in 1987.
-Local Māori leaders were concerned about local unemployment, and mortgaged their houses to buy a 6.7 m boat to start up a whale watching business to see the local sperm whales.
-In the first year of business, 3,000 tourists took the opportunity to see whales.
-This has greatly expanded to more than 100,000 per annum.
+Local Māori leaders were concerned about unemployment in the town and mortgaged their houses to buy a 6.7 m boat to start up a whale watching business to see the local sperm whales.
+In the first year of operation, 3,000 tourists took the opportunity to see whales.
+The business subsequently became Whale Watch Kaikōura and visitor numbers greatly expanded to more than 100,000 per annum.

+The town was severely affected when the Kowhai River burst its banks on 23 December 1993, flooding the main street to a depth of 1 m.
+A civil defence emergency was declared, and over 60 residents were evacuated.
+Many homes, businesses and school buildings suffered flood damage.